ananyasingh8/TransitBuddy/README.md

 # TransitBuddy

 Welcome to the TransitBuddy repo!
-TransitBuddy is a one step solution to planning your daily errands and commutes.
+TransitBuddy is a one-step solution to planning your daily errands and commutes.